zmogas/adventofcode2024/README.md

 ## Process

 - Usually I copy over start of file to new day challenge file.
 Then adjust `day`.
-- Demo data I put to `01d.txt` and adjust `day` to `1d`.
+- Demo data I put to `01d.txt` and adjust `day` value to `01d`.
 Then demo data will be read and answer calculated.
 - When demo answer is correct, I proceed with data assigned to me.
 - And hope that it will run correctly from first time. :)